inasafe/inasafe/docs/reporting-standards.md

  hazard and exposure by outlining the thresholds used in the analysis.
 This section also outlines the assumptions made during the analysis that users should take into account when interpreting the report.

+The notes and assumptions should be sorted in the following order: information regarding exposure (e.g. total population or total number of buildings in area, evacuation thresholds, damage thresholds), information regarding hazard, source of minimum needs or other data (if applicable), assumptions made in the analysis (e.g information on how 'no data' was handled) and information about what the report presents (e.g. what is done with rows or columns of zeros, rounding rules).

+ ### Examples

+ - Total population in the analysis area: 12,707,000
+ - 'No data' values in the impact layer were treated as 0 when counting the affected or total population
+ - Columns where all values equal 0 were removed from this report
+ - Population rounding is applied to all population values, which may cause discrepancies when adding values.

 ## Analysis details